raymondjavaxx/SimplePath/README.md

 # SimplePath

 SimplePath is a library for working with file paths in Swift.
-It borrows heavily from other languages such as [Go][golang-filepath], [PHP][php-basename], [C][c-dirname] and [Perl][perl-basename], and runtimes such as [Node.js][nodejs-path].
+It borrows heavily from the Path library of other languages such as [Go][golang-filepath], [PHP][php-basename], [C][c-dirname] and [Perl][perl-basename], and runtimes such as [Node.js][nodejs-path].

 This library doesn't try to hide the fact that file paths are strings.
-Most of its functions take and return strings.
+Most of its functions take strings as arguments and return strings.

 ## Functions